Veterans' Educational Benefits - Federal

 Veteransí Affairs Reporting

 The certifying veteran official for the college will be reporting all program, enrollment, and tuition information to the VA monthly.
 Graduation, Probation, and Suspension information is also reported at the end of each term.
-Veteran benefits follow the same satisfactory academic progress guidelines as the college.
 Once a student is suspended, the studentís name will be reported to Veterans Affairs for unsatisfactory progress.
 The reporting of unsatisfactory progress results in the immediate suspension of the affected studentís educational benefits pending administrative review by Veterans Affairs.
+For WITCís veteran SAP policy, please see satisfactory academic progress guidelines.